INTRODUCTION

 The hemidesmosomes are the collection of proteins involved in keeping the basal keratinocytes attached to the extracellular matrix in the dermis

-The clinical picture we will see depends on the depth of where the blistering occurs
+The clinical picture depends on the depth of blistering:

 DIFFERENTIAL DIAGNOSIS BLISTERING RASH